mbakereth/django-coffeeshop/README.md

 `vagrant up`

 This should build a VM called `coffeeshop`.
 It will create the VM in VirtualBox, install Ubuntu, all the necessary packages and start an Apache web server running the toy application.

-For the Spring version, you may see some errors connecting to port 8180.
-You can ignore these.

 Now build the second VM: